smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

 ![Figure1_Current_SDL_system_configuration.png](../assets/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application/Figure1_Current_SDL_system_configuration.png)

-However, in the PTW middle/low-end models and low-cost vehicle models, since HU can only implement the low performed ECU, it can not implement the large programs such as SDL Core.
-Therefore, in this proposal, the target is to add new SDL system which move the SDL Core to smartphone like follows.
+However, in the PTW middle/low-end models and low-cost vehicle models, since the HU can only implement the low performance ECU, it cannot implement the large programs such as SDL Core.
+Therefore, in this proposal, the target is to add a new SDL system which moves SDL Core to the smartphone as follows.

 <b>Figure2.</b> new SDL system configuration for low performed ECU